Document File Formats

 Main menu:

-File > File Options > File Associations
+File > File Options > Create File Associations

 Compact layout:

-File > File Options > File Associations
+File > File Options > Create File Associations

 Classic layout: